tobiasraabe/pipeline/docs/tutorials/waf/how_to_install.rst

     $ conda install -c opensourceeconomics pipeline

 To indicate the root of the project, place a ``.pipeline.yaml`` in the directory.
 You can leave the file empty and use the default configuration.
-Here is a sample.
+Here is a sample of the default configuration.

 .. code-block:: yaml